elclanrs/jq-tiles/README.md

-  backReverse    : false, // reverse the animation when going back in the slideshow (useful for some effects) rewind         : false, // reverse animation at a certain percentage in time auto           : false, // Start the slideshow on load loop           : true, // Loop the images when the slideshow is running slideSpeed     : 3500, // time between slides tileSpeed      : 800, // time to clear all tiles cssSpeed       : 300, // css3 transition speed [100,200,300,400,500,600,700,800,900,1000],
+  backReverse    : false, // reverse the animation when going back in the slideshow (useful for some effects) rewind         : false, // reverse animation at a certain percentage in time auto           : false, // Start the slideshow on load loop           : false, // Start slideshow again when it finishes slideSpeed     : 3500, // time between slides tileSpeed      : 800, // time to clear all tiles cssSpeed       : 300, // css3 transition speed [100,200,300,400,500,600,700,800,900,1000],